taanishr/cse15l-lab-reports/week-9-lab-report.md

 ```

 # Part 2:
 One thing I learned about in lab during the second half of this quarter that I didn't know about was using git from the command line.
-I found the lab helped me practice and get used to how the commands work, and they nearly became second nature to me.
 Previously, I had struggled with using git from the command line, so I always just used vs code instead.
+I found the lab helped me practice and get used to how the commands work, and they essentialy became second nature to me.